Vision | WESTCHASE DISTRICT

 Greenspace for Westchase

-The Greenspace for Westchase campaign was created to cover the $3.2 million gap in funds necessary to build Wilcrest Park into a regional destination.
-Wilcrest Park will be built on a 3.5-acre parcel of land located on Wilcrest Drive immediately north of Robinson-Westchase Library and Westchase District’s Library Loop Trail.
-The park is in final design and the District’s board is expected to award a construction contract for the park later this year.
-So far, more than $1 million has been donated or pledged to the Greenspace for Westchase campaign.
+The Greenspace for Westchase campaign was created to cover the $3.2 million gap in funds necessary to build Camden Park into a regional destination.
+Camden Park will be built on a 3.5-acre parcel of land located on Wilcrest Drive immediately north of Robinson-Westchase Library and Westchase District’s Library Loop Trail.
+The park is under construction and is expected to open in 2025.
+Donors to the Greenspace in Westchase campaign will be recognized on a special donor wall at the park.

 Vision-Mobility-Plan